mohsinzaheer2004-oss/soc-analyst-journey/home-lab/week-01.md

   pushing to repositories (the same tool behind this GitHub repo)
 - Learned `pip` — installing and managing Python packages, which will be useful later for security scripts and automation

+## Day 4
+- Learned how to manage running processes in Linux:
+  - `kill` — stop a specific process using its process ID (PID)
+  - `killall` — stop all processes matching a given name
+  - `stop` / `Ctrl+Z` — pause (suspend) a running process
+  - `start` / `fg` — resume a paused process, bringing it back to the foreground
+  - `reset` — restore the terminal to its default state when the display gets messed up (e.g. after `cat`-ing a binary file)
+- Practiced identifying process IDs with `ps` before targeting them with `kill`, instead of guessing